Highlights Of The Program

 Q&A SESSION ON ENHANCING FILTRATION EFFICIENCY AND ROI IN DESALINATION

-BRINE CONCENTRATION AND RESOURCE RECOVERY VIA OARO, LSRO & ELECTRODIALYSIS
+BRINE CONCENTRATION AND RESOURCE RECOVERY VIA OARO, LSRO, AND ELECTRODIALYSIS

 Lex Van Dijk